Analyzing Baudax Bio (BXRX) & Its Peers

 |15

-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 12.09%.
-Given Baudax Bio’s rivals higher probable upside, analysts clearly believe Baudax Bio has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 10.69%.
+Given Baudax Bio’s competitors higher possible upside, analysts clearly believe Baudax Bio has less favorable growth aspects than its competitors.

 Summary

-Baudax Bio rivals beat Baudax Bio on 8 of the 10 factors compared.
+Baudax Bio competitors beat Baudax Bio on 8 of the 10 factors compared.

 About Baudax Bio